-Beautiful cabinets, granite countertops and an open space for entertaining often appear on a homebuyer’s “needs” list.
+Beautiful cabinets, granite countertops, kitchen islands and an open space for entertaining often appear on a homebuyer’s “needs” list.
 Yet none of those things actually contribute to the kitchen’s main purpose: preparing meals.

 The kitchen work triangle is a concept to determine the most functional and efficient layout.
 The sink, refrigerator, and stove make up the corners of the triangle, as those are the three primary work centers for most tasks.
-The National Kitchen and Bath Association provides recommendations on the ideal work triangle:
+The National Kitchen and Bath Association provides recommendations on the ideal kitchen triangle layout:

 - The sum of the three traveled distances between workstations should be no more than 26 feet.

 - The distance between work centers — known as the legs of the triangle — should be between four and nine feet.